hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

+## Persistent Volume ##

+Jenkins will be making a PersistentVolumeClaim so a PersistentVolume will be needed.
+Since this is all temporary in Katacoda, a [hostPath based PersistentVolume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume) is created

+`mkdir /mnt/data && kubectl create -f pv-host-path.yaml`{{execute}}

 SonarQube relies on a Postgres database for its storage.
 First, apply a StorageClass object as a dependency before Postgres starts.

 `kubectl create -f storage.yaml`{{execute}}